Alwyn Simpson

 Alwyn Simpson (born 12 May 1984) is former professional rugby league player who played for the Brisbane Broncos.
 His only first-grade appearance came in Brisbane's qualifying final loss to the Melbourne Storm at Olympic Park in 2007.
 He played on a wing, playing one week after playing for Redcliffe in the Queensland Cup grand final.
-This appearance occurred a year after sustaining a serious leg injury after being hit by a car.
+This appearance occurred a year after sustaining a serious leg injury after being hit by a motorist.